-- Anyone who does not comply with social distancing rules will be asked to leave the test for the safety of others.
-A refund will not be provided
+- Anyone who does not comply with social distancing rules or wear a mask fully covering their mouth and nose will be asked to leave the test centre.
+A refund will not be provided.

-- Pay attention to any social distancing signs or guidelines, such as tape on the floor to mark 2m between test-takers at all times
+- Pay attention to any distancing signs or guidelines, such as tape on the floor to mark 2m between test-takers.

 IELTS test day